 Amanda Beatty

-Amanda joined the CFPSM staff in August 2011 and works as a Program Coordinator/Lead Athletic Trainer in our Cary office.
+Amanda joined the CFPSM staff in August 2011 and works as the Clinic Administrator in the Cary office.
 A native of Roseville, MI, Amanda graduated from Central Michigan University in 2003 with a bachelor’s degree in Sports Medicine/Athletic Training.

 She went on to work in metro Detroit area high schools before returning to graduate school at Michigan State University.
 While at MSU, she worked with the men’s and women’s soccer teams as well as teaching an undergraduate kinesiology course.